hencou/esphome_components/README.md

 See the attached example "example_dcf77.yaml"

 # 3. Itho for ESPhome
 This is an ESPhome implementation of Itho Wifi module: https://github.com/arjenhiemstra/ithowifi.
+This example provides also an integrated standalone PID controller to drive the Itho box, with values from the integrated humidity sensor.

 See attached example "example_itho.yaml"